magento/devdocs/guides/v1.0/architecture/behavior/xlate.md

 In a dictionary, every phrase is used only once even if belongs to different modules or themes.
 The only exception to this is when a duplicate phrase belongs to one or more modules and a themes at the same time.

 The Magento application automatically assembles translation dictionaries located in modules' `i18n` directory into a dictionary per language.
-For example, Brazilian Portugese (`pt_BR`) translation dictionaries night be located in module and theme directories similar to the following:
+For example, Brazilian Portuguese (`pt_BR`) translation dictionaries night be located in module and theme directories similar to the following:

 	app/code/Magento/Checkout/i18n/pt_BR.csv
 	app/design/frontend/Magento/demo/i18n/pt_BR.csv

-Assembling the preceding `pt_BR.csv` files across all modules and the current theme results in a Portugese translation of the entire application area (storefront or the Admin).
+Assembling the preceding `pt_BR.csv` files across all modules and the current theme results in a Portuguese translation of the entire application area (storefront or the Admin).

 <h3 id="m2devgde-xlate-generatortool">The dictionary generator tool</h3>
 <a href="{{ site.gdeurl }}config-guide/cli/config-cli-subcommands-i18n.html#config-cli-subcommands-xlate-dict">More information about the dictionary generator tool</a>.